 - Loon with a Heart of Gold: A quirky character who is much kinder than "normal" people.

-- The Mad Hatter: Aware that he/she is insane—and proud of it.
+- The Mad Hatter: Aware that they are insane and proud of it.

 - Manic Pixie Dream Girl: "Wacky" love interest to a "normal" person.

 - Oddball Doppelgänger: Quirky character strongly resembling one of the "normal" ones.

 - The Ophelia: Insane young woman, likely traumatized into her madness.

 - Rambling Old Man Monologue: Senile rather than just crazy.

 - Straight Man and Wise Guy: When a Cloudcuckoolander is paired with the Straight Man.